Best laid plans

 Laura was stonefaced, Young’s eyes had narrowed.

-Mr. Pendlebury commented, ‘But it’s already been distributed.
-Besides, this can only alter if there was something irregular in the legal proceedings, not on the basis of anything in Mrs. Forrester’s life.’
+Mr. Pendlebury commented, ‘But it’s already been distributed, there was time during the two months to do this.
+Besides, it can only alter now if there was something irregular in the legal proceedings, not on the basis of anything prior in Mrs. Forrester’s life, that was made quite clear at the reading.’

-‘As beneficiaries, we’ve arrived to take what was bequested to us.
+‘As beneficiaries, we wish to take what was bequested to us.
 We’re entitled to that?’

-‘The provisions of the will give Mr. Pendlebury discretion.
-If he thinks something untoward has happened regarding the will, then he can suspend her portion, as he says.
+‘The provisions of the will,’ continued de Vries, ‘give Mr. Pendlebury discretion.
+If he thinks something untoward has happened regarding the will, then he can suspend her portion, as he says, for one year.
 If, for example, she had deliberately prevented someone from receiving his or her portion or if Mr. Pendlebury himself had made statements which knowingly contradicted the law of this land, then a challenge could overturn the distribution and a court would decide on any new provision, with or without Mrs. Forrester.
 That was the main point of the letter Mr. Pendlebury received.’

 Young was furious.
 ‘You lying scoundrels, that reading was -’